Blog

 Shorten repetitive tasks in terminal

-If you spend a lot of time in the terminal for OSINT collection and analysis, you probably run the same commands over and over.
+If you spend a lot of time in the terminal for OSINT collection and analysis, you probably run the same commands repeatedly.
 There’s the classic meme of pressing the up arrow a million times until you find the command you were looking for.
 What if you could create a shortened version of that command to reference quickly and use at will?
 PCMD lets you do that.
-Type in a long, specific command, save it as a shortcut with PCMD, and use it over and over without having to type it out.
+Type in a long, specific command, save it as a shortcut with PCMD, and use it repeatedly without typing it out.

 Discover the best OSINT threads